Night Out at the Museum - March 21, 2015

-Please join us Saturday, October 18, from 6:30pm-8:30pm for a FREE Night Out at the Museum
+Please join us for a Night Out at the Museum

 Night Out at the Museum

 Please join us every 3rd Saturday, January through November from 6:30pm-8:30pm for a FREE “Night Out at the Museum”, part of the 3rd Saturday Art Walk.
 Museum doors open at 6:30pm.
 Cultural programs start at 7pm.
 Light refreshments will be available.
-2014 Exhibits and Programs:
+2015 Upcoming Shows:

 Every 3rd Saturday, January through November, from 6:30pm-8:30pm